William Morris Agency: Early history

 In 1898, William Morris (born Zelman Moses), a German-Jewish immigrant to the US, posted a cross-hatch trademark above an office door in New York City – four "X's", representing a W superimposed on an M – and went into business as William Morris, Vaudeville Agent.
 By the time WMA formally incorporated in New York State on January 31, 1918, Morris' son William Morris Jr. and his assistant Abraham Lastfogel, who after working as Morris Jr.'s office boy and establishing his own talent/employment agency, partnered with Morris Sr.

 As silent film grew into widely viewed entertainment, Morris encouraged his clients to experiment in the new medium.
 Stars such as Charlie Chaplin, Al Jolson, the Marx Brothers, and Mae West were all represented by the company.

 By 1930, Morris had turned over leadership of the agency to his son and Lastfogel.
 In 1932, five years after his retirement, William Morris Sr. died from heart failure.
 By that time, the Agency had begun the process of relocating from Hollywood and Vine to Canon Drive in Beverly Hills.
+William Morris Jr. succeeded his father as president of the company and was co-owner with Lastfogel.